jenkinsci/jira-steps-plugin/hugo/content/steps/issuelink/jira_delete_remote_issuelink.md

 +++
-title = "DeleteRemoteIssueLink"
+title = "DeleteIssueRemoteLink"
-description = "More about jiraDeleteRemoteIssueLink step." tags = ["steps", "issue", "issuelink"] weight = 8 date = "2017-11-12"
+description = "More about jiraDeleteIssueRemoteLink step." tags = ["steps", "issue", "issuelink"] weight = 8 date = "2017-11-12"
 lastmodifierdisplayname = "Naresh Rayapati"
 +++

-### jiraDeleteRemoteIssueLink
+### jiraDeleteIssueRemoteLink

 This step deletes a particular remote link of an issue.